cchitsiang/awesome-stars/topics.md

 - [joshdholtz/jenkins-slack-command](https://github.com/joshdholtz/jenkins-slack-command) - Start a build in Jenkins using a Slack Command
 - [nmattisson/DropdownMenu](https://github.com/nmattisson/DropdownMenu) - DropdownMenu is an iOS navigation controller using a Container View, storyboards and segues.
 - [YabataDesign/afterglow-theme](https://github.com/YabataDesign/afterglow-theme) - A minimal dark Theme for Sublime Text 2 and 3
-- [facebook/react-native](https://github.com/facebook/react-native) - A framework for building native applications using React
 - [rfgamaral/SlackUI](https://github.com/rfgamaral/SlackUI) - Slack for Windows - Unofficial, not affiliated with Slack Technologies.
 - [situssoft/SDWF4](https://github.com/situssoft/SDWF4) - Windows Workflow 4 addin for Sharpdevelop 4.
 - [selfspy/selfspy](https://github.com/selfspy/selfspy) - Log everything you do on the computer, for statistics, future reference and all-around fun!